 |

-Toledo, OH and early intervention services in Denver, CO.
+Tracey Lewis is a pediatric physical therapist who has been practicing in pediatrics for over 30 years in a variety of settings.
+These include private practice, Children's hospitals, in Orlando FL, Toledo OH and early intervention services in Denver, CO.
 She graduated from Ohio State University in 1981.
-She has taken numerous courses and continuing education courses on the care and treatment of children with neurological deficits.
-In 2003 she became NARHA certified and 2006/07 taken course work with the American Hippotherapy Association (AHA) to become a Registered Therapist with the AHA for
+She has taken numerous continuing education courses on the care and treatment of children with neurological deficits.
+In 2003 she became a PATH Intl. certified instructor.
+In 2006/07 she became a Registered Therapist with the American Hippotherapy Association (AHA).
+In 2017 she became board certified as a Hippotherapy Clinical Specialist (HPCS).
+Tracey has worked for Mercy Health St. Vincent Medical Center since Jan/05 and began a hippotherapy program with the

 hospital in Sept/06.
-She currently works three days a week providing hippotherapy services to a variety of children age ranges from 2-18 years of age. |
+She currently works three days a week providing hippotherapy services to a variety of children ages 2-18 years old. |

 |